MaryAgeeva/MviChat/README.md

 # MviChat

-Sample Android chat application with MVI and GraphQL subscriptions
+Sample Android chat application with MVI and GraphQL Subscriptions